Skip Navigation

 Alternatively, BMI for children is interpreted using a percentage and percentile method and plotting their body mass index values against the specific references based on their gender and age.
 For children, it is normal to have different body fat at different ages.
 Also, girls and boys can have varied body fat percentages.

-Ideal BMI for men
+Ideal BMI for Men

 Weight in Kgs/Pounds Height in Feet and Inches